kanisterio/kanister/examples/postgresql/README.md

 # If you are using helm v3
 $ kubectl create ns postgres-test
 $ helm install my-release --namespace postgres-test bitnami/postgresql

-# If you are using helm v2
-$ helm install --name my-release --namespace postgres-test bitnami/postgresql
 ```

 The command deploys PostgreSQL on the Kubernetes cluster in the default configuration.